tobylc/Deeper/replit.md

   * Applied minimalistic design to both text and voice input modes consistently
   * Enhanced voice message debugging system with comprehensive error tracking and validation logging
   * Fixed LSP error in voice message endpoint by properly declaring audioFileUrl variable before usage
+- July 3, 2025.
+Ultra-minimal bottom input positioning:
+  * Removed all hover effects and floating behavior - input area now completely static
+  * Positioned input area at absolute bottom with minimal padding (px-1 pb-0)
+  * Reduced textarea height to 32px and button size to 6x6 for thinner profile
+  * Minimized toggle button spacing (mb-0.5) and container padding (py-0.5)
+  * Input area now sits as close to bottom edge as possible with maximum focus on conversation content
 - July 2, 2025.
 New question timer bypass system implementation:
   * Enhanced thoughtful response timer system to bypass 10-minute countdown for all new questions that create conversation threads
   * Added isNewQuestionAfterExchange detection logic that identifies when questions will create new threads (after complete question-response exchanges)